TheFauxDreamer/SoulLink/README.md

 Look it's not the greatest, _I know_.
 But I only play like Emerald Seaglass and so I'm not overly fussed.
 If you've got a better idea for implementing this please hit me up.
 Don't know if you could do something crazy cool like upload the ROM and read its contents?

+## Nuzlocke Version

+The Nuzlocke version is always a couple versions behind, and isn't currently hosted: https://github.com/TheFauxDreamer/nuzlocke